HKUSTDial/Retrieval_Augmented_Imputation/readme.md

 # Data Imputation with Limited Data Redundancy Using Data Lakes

 ## Introduction
 Data imputation is critical for many data science applications.
 Traditional methods, leveraging statistics, integrity constraints, or machine learning, depend on sufficient within-table data redundancy to infer missing values.
 However, real-world datasets often lack such redundancy, necessitating external data sources.
-To address this challenge, we introduce **RetFill**, a novel retrieval-augmented imputation framework that integrates large language models (LLMs) and data lakes.
+To address this challenge, we introduce **LakeFill**, a novel retrieval-augmented imputation framework that integrates large language models (LLMs) and data lakes.

 This repository contains the implementation for the paper:
 **Data Imputation with Limited Data Redundancy Using Data Lakes**